grady/math271-ps01/README.md

 ![](figures/new-project-3.png)

 You should now be set up with a new R project which is copied from the template on github.
 Everything should also be automatically configured for you to eventually submit your work back to github when you are finished.
+Press "Create Project".

-Now you have a copy of the assignment.
+Now you have a copy of the assignment and are ready to being completing it. .
 Open the `PS01_intro_to_R_RStudio.Rmd` file in the **Files** pane in the lower right to continue the tutorial.

 ----

 This repository is derived from the problem sets and labs for ModernDive by Jenny Smetzer, William Hopper, Albert Y. Kim, and Chester Ismay available at https://moderndive.com/labs